Sessions & Workshops

 The Disaster Experience --- A Mock Disaster Exercise

-Chances are that while you read this, an unexpected disaster is causing an organization stress and confusion and is affecting their long-term ability to provide products and services to its customers.
+Chances are that while you read this, an unexpected disaster is causing an organization stress and confusion and is affecting its long-term ability to provide products and services to its customers.
 Is the organization prepared to handle it?
 Will it be able to recover?
 Disasters of every shape, size, look and feel happen all the time, affecting businesses, people's jobs, lives and families, and ultimately, the economy.
-How would you handle unexpected disruption?
+How would you handle an unexpected disruption?

 Business Continuity Planning has never been more critical to the long-term success and survivability of organizations than today, regardless of their size, location, industry, or revenue.
-However, creating and maintaining a Business Continuity Plan (BCP) still remains low on the priority of organizations' leadership: limited resources requires organizations to focus more intently on their core business, not Business Continuity Planning.
+However, creating and maintaining a Business Continuity Plan (BCP) still remains low on the priority of organizations' leadership: limited resources require organizations to focus more intently on their core business, not Business Continuity Planning.

 Billions of dollars in productivity, revenue, and ill-will between customers and organizations are lost every year as a result of disasters and companies' inability to respond to them appropriately.
 Businesses may even be forced to close their doors for good, increasing unemployment and draining the resources of local economies.

-These tabletop exercises are designed to put you in the throes of a real-life disaster situation, as it unfolds.
+These tabletop exercises are designed to put you in the throes of a real-life disaster situation - as it unfolds.
 You will make the critical decisions any organization will have to make - and deal with the consequences of those decisions!
 After you've finished, you'll understand the importance of planning in advance for a disaster or other business disruption.
 Custom exercises can be developed to meet any specific length or content requirements